-The LBO identified four main direct fiscal impacts on school districts.
-Each of those fiscal impacts results from school districts being employers.
-Three of those impacts represent new costs to employers: employer premiums, replacement cost of employees on leave, and administrative costs.
+The LBO identified four main direct fiscal impacts on school districts, each resulting from school districts being employers.
+Three of those impacts represent new costs to employers: employer premiums, replacement costs of employees on leave, and administrative costs.
 The final fiscal impact identified for school districts is a savings resulting from employees on leave receiving their wages or partial wages from the state PFML fund as opposed to being paid by the school district.